Frequently Asked Questions

 Can I use an apostrophy in a search?

 No. The BDM indexes were created over twenty years ago, and the technology they used dictated that apostrophes were not included.
-If the search bars continue for more than about 5 seconds, something has caused a problem and the search may never finish.
-It is best to search only A-Z till the March upgrade is launched.
+It is best to search only A-Z which will bring up a name such as OGRADY which is O'GRADY.
+In all other data collection the apostrophy works.

 Can I use wildcards in the search?

-Yes, you can use the % wildcard to search for parts of names, or names that begin or end with certain characters. eg. If searching for Joraslafsky or anything similar, enter %lafsky to find anything that ends in lafsky.
+Yes, use the wildcards to search for parts of names, or names that begin or end with certain characters, * for multiple characters and ? for one character. eg. If searching for Joraslafsky or anything similar, enter *lafsky to find anything that ends in lafsky.

 Why can't I get a transcription of a death certificate between 1967 and 1972?